Ciaran1981/geospatial-learn/README.rst

 Windows - based
 ~~~~~~~~~~~~~~~~~

-Commiserations, you are using Windows.
-This MAY work, though I have not tested it.
+Commiserations, you are using Windows (hehe).
+This seems to work, though I have only tested on 1 machine.

+Library & pypi install

 Step 1.